I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - High season prices everywhere

 The weather in July is usually absolutely perfect.
-Almost no chance of rain with clear skies, mild and comfortable temperatures from the islands to the mountains.
+There is almost no chance of rain, with clear skies and mild and comfortable temperatures from the islands to the mountains.

-In the parks in the western highlands, night temperatures can drop to around 10° C with early morning safari drives requiring warm clothing, gradually peeling them off as the day warms up to around 25° C before it starts to dip again in the evenings.
+In the parks in the western highlands, night temperatures can drop to around 10° C. You’ll need layers of warm clothing for early morning safari drives, and you can peel off your layers as the day warms up to around 25° C, before dipping again in the evenings.

 Along the coast and on the islands, temperatures average a little higher and can reach 30° C at times but seldom drop below 20° C at night.
-There may still be a few showers but they don’t usually last for long.
+There may still be occasional scattered showers but they usually don’t last for long.

 Tanzania location | Daytime temperatures | Nighttime temperatures |